kshetline/ligatures-limited/README.md

 The `disregardedLigatures` setting, available only at the global level, is a space-separated string of ligatures for *Ligatures Limited* to entirely ignore.
 If your font wants to render these ligatures, it will render them regardless of context.

-*Ligatures Limited* disregards these ligatures by default: `ff fi fl ffi ffl`
+*Ligatures Limited* disregards the following ligatures by default: `ff fi fl ffi ffl`

-Ligatures you specify for `disregardedLigatures` will be added to this default list.
+Ligatures you specify for `disregardedLigatures` will be added to the above default list.

 If you need to *un*disregard (for lack of a better word) any of these by-default disregarded ligatures, simply using them in any ligature list will bring them back into consideration for all ligature processing.